nklein/sudoku-diagrams/README.md

     (inches x)

-To write out a diagram centered in a 4-inch by 5-inch diagram in the midst of a `CL-PDF` document, you would do:
+To write out a diagram centered in a 4-inch by 5-inch diagram to a PDF file you could do:

+    (draw:with-renderer (draw-pdf:pdf-renderer)
-    (sudoku-diagram-as-pdf diagram (inches 4) (inches 5))
+      (draw-sudoku-diagram-to-file filename diagram (inches 4) (inches 5)))

 There are a variety of parameters one can override to customize the diagram.
 The `-rgb` values are given as a three-element list `'(r g b)` where each